HntrWalker/HntrWalker.github.io/mixAssist.md

 **Step 1: Genre classification using the Spotify Web API**
 <br>
 I will be approaching this project through a pipeline of machine learning steps.
 The first is genre classification.
 There are often trends within a given genre, and there are often trends within a given users listening preferences.
+This use of the API was an effective learning experience for me.
+However, being that I do not actually have access the audio files themselves, and thus the Spectrograms or MFCCs, I was limited in what I could achieve.

 ### Technologies
 <p>